 The optimization problem sketched above is mathematically ill-defined, unless we specify how $\bm{x}$ varies with the parameters $\bm{\mu}$ determining the policy.
-In order to predict the natural course of a disease or how a given policy might affect its spread, epidemiologists make use of mathematical models.
-In this paper, we will mainly be concerned with \emph{deterministic compartmental models}.
-In these models, the whole population is divided into a number of basic compartments and the interactions between those compartments are modeled through a system of ordinary differential equations.
+In order to predict the natural course of a disease or how a given policy might affect its spread, experts make use of mathematical models.
+In this paper, we will mainly be concerned with \emph{deterministic compartmental models}, but we will show also how our method extends to stochastic models.
+In these models, the whole population is divided into a number of basic compartments and the interactions between those compartments are modeled, in the deterministic case, through a system of ordinary differential equations.
 Given the occupation $\bm{x_0}$ of the compartments at time $t_0$, these models allow us to compute the value of $\bm{x}$ at any instant $t\in[t_0, t_f]$ as a function of the policy $\bm{\mu}$.
-That is, each model provides an implicit functional relation of the form $\bm{x}=\bm{x}(t; \bm{\mu}, \bm{x_0})$.
+That is, each model provides an implicit functional relation of the form